Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 You May Also Like Dog Sledding in Alaska: A Top Thing to do in Fairbanks

-We missed out on a couple of things including a train ride to Denali that we would have liked to do because they were only offered on certain days of the week.
+We missed out on a couple of things, including a train ride to Denali, which we would have liked to do because they were only offered on certain days of the week.
 Looking back at my planning, I might have kept a better eye on availability for other things we were interested in.
 I have booked the two activities around those available dates.

 4. Pick Your Priorities

-There was a surprising amount of fun wintertime activities in Fairbanks.
-We especially enjoyed the two that we pre-booked, Running Reindeer Ranch and Just Short of Magic dog sledding.
+There were a surprising number of fun wintertime activities in Fairbanks.
+We especially enjoyed the two we pre-booked, Running Reindeer Ranch and Just Short of Magic dog sledding.
 We also really enjoyed visiting the ice sculpture competition.

-Like with any trip, it’s important to pick your priorities as you simply can’t do everything this area has to offer.
+Like with any trip, it’s essential to pick your priorities as you can’t do everything this area has to offer.

 5. Have a Back-Up Plan

-We lucked out, but a really bad snowfall can keep you indoors for a period of time.
-This is both due to the challenge of getting out but also driving on the snow-filled and often icy roads.
+We lucked out, but a bad snowfall can keep you indoors for some time.
+This is due to the challenge of getting out and driving on the snow-filled and often icy roads.

 Additionally, there may be certain areas that you may want to avoid if the weather gets bad.
 An example is driving up and down the windy roads of Cleary Mountain to get a sighting of the aurora.

-Now, you likely won’t go in the snow anyways as your likelihood of seeing them is slim.
-But, you also may not want to drive those roads when it’s slick from melting snow that freezes overnight either.
+Now, you likely won’t go in the snow anyway, as your likelihood of seeing them is slim.
+But, you also may not want to drive those roads when it’s slick from melting snow that freezes overnight.

 You May Also Like Chasing the Aurora: Northern Lights Trip in Fairbanks